[March 27th 2019]

 For more affectionate relations between man and horse see "The Maltese Cat".
 See also "Thy Servant a Dog", "My Son's Wife", and "Fox-hunting".

 Wilfrid Blunt (1840-1922) was an English poet, whose works included Sonnets and Songs by Proteus, which Kipling must have encountered.
 He led a colourful life, living near Cairo in Egypt for a time, where he and his wife were responsible for preserving the Arabian Horse blood-line at their Crabbet Arabian Stud.
 He held strongly critical views of British imperialism in Egypt, Ireland, and elsewhere, for which he was banned for a time from entering Egypt.

 This poem reflects Blunt's interest in horses.
 However, Ann Weygandt, who calls it (p.
 137) - rather severely - 'an indifferent parody of a protean sonnet', comments that it tells us almost nothing of what Kipling thought of Blunt.
 It seems unlikely that he approved of the older poet's political views, or that Blunt approved of Kipling when he became well-known.

-In 1899, the year in which Kipling's poem "The White Man's Burden" was published, Blunt wrote in Satan Resolved: 'The white man's burden, Lord, is the burden of his cash.'
+In 1899, the year in which Kipling's poem "The White Man's Burden" was published, Blunt wrote in Satan Absolved: 'The white man's burden, Lord, is the burden of his cash.'
 If this poem carries a political message it is that rebellion should be firmly repressed, a view that Blunt would assuredly have rejected.